mikiasgv/mws-restaurant-stage-1/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+## Project Overview: Stage 2

+The API is available at the Udacity repository: https://github.com/udacity/mws-restaurant-stage-2 Follow the installation instruction before launching the Aapp.